 This tutorial explains how 1Blocker helps block URLs both efficiently and flexibly.
 The article is worth reading if you want to dive into one of the most powerful features of 1Blocker.

-However, if you find this material a little bit difficult, you can start right from the beginning: Block Sites - we've prepared several articles that give a brief yet detailed overview of how to create basic custom rules in the Basic Tips section.
+However, if you find this material a little bit difficult, you can start right from the beginning: Block Sites - we've prepared several articles that give a brief overview of how to create basic custom rules in the Basic Tips section.

 While blocking URLs, 1Blocker takes advantage of regular expression patterns or regex.
 A regular expression represents a sequence of characters written in a special format.
 Regex patterns are widely used, as they help engines extract information from any text by searching for one or more matches of a specific pattern.
 In our case, the engine is called WebKit's content blocker - the Safari's engine that processes the rules, and the patterns are represented by any URLs which we want to block.